ticwear/sdk/doc/getting-started.en.md

     ``` shell
     adb connect <watch ip>:7272
     ```

 6. Then if the command line returns "connected to watch ip: 7272".
-You can use adb command operations on the watch.
+You can use adb command operations on the watch:

     ``` shell
     adb -s <watch ip>:7272 <command>